addison-king/dat129_ccac/Week 08/README.md

 * Once the html is BeautifulSouped, it finds all of the tags containing every search result.
 These results are then broken down further into usable pieces.
 * RESULTS: Total-averaged average rating, total books, total votes for Stephen King.

+HTML Source: (Underlined text is what we want to extract.
+Highlighted text is the first filter tag using BeautifulSoup)
 ![HTML Source](https://raw.githubusercontent.com/brandyn-gilbert/dat129_ccac/master/Week%2008/Not%20Quite%20Working/HTML_Example_Code.PNG)